 The map of population change in European regions (figure 2.1) shows that the fastest growing regions in Europe with a population increase above 2% between 2000 and 2013 are to be found in Ireland, Spain, Albania, Macedonia and Turkey.
 There is a clear divide in Europe between east and west, with many regions, especially in the Baltic countries, Russia, Ukraine, Bulgaria and Romania experiencing a population decrease, while population increases are experienced in many other regions (particularly in the more populated regions) in the western part of Europe.
-This pattern may however already be in the process of dissolving since the map of population change in European regions 2000-2013 with population size by region (figure 2.1) indicates an east-west belt of regions with population decline in Germany while many smaller regions in, for example, France and Sweden also have declining populations.
+This pattern may however already be in the process of dissolving since the map of populaOver the last twenty years, more than 97% of the population growth in the Nordic Region has occurred within the 30 largest functional urban areas.

+tion change in European regions 2000-2013 with population size by region (figure 2.1) indicates an east-west belt of regions with population decline in Germany while many smaller regions in, for example, France and Sweden also have declining populations.
 Furthermore, the Balkan countries display a more diverse pattern with some larger regions growing (see for example Albania and Macedonia) although the largest decreases are also found in Albania (Gjirokastër and Dibër), Bulgaria (Vidin and Vratsa), Latvia (Latgale), as well as parts of Germany (Suhl and Spree-Neisse).